-The Qt Location API helps you create viable mapping solutions using the data available from some of the popular location services.
+The Qt Location module helps you create mapping solutions using data available from popular location service providers, such as Open Street Map.

 The Qt Location API enables you to:

-To load the Qt Location module, add the following statement to your .qml files
+To use the types, add the following import statements to your

 QT += location